Shipbubble/woocommerce-plugin/readme.txt

 1. Get access to multiple courier rates at checkout
 2. Create a personalized branded tracking experience for your customers
-3. Provide your api key
+3. Provide your api keys
 4. Validate your plugin
 5. Complete set up

 == Changelog ==
+= 2.5 =
+* Test mode shipment implementation, yay and yith currency converter support, fixes and improvements.

 = 2.4.1 =
 * Free shipping at checkout fix and currency converter optimizer